 - Fantasizing about drugs or alcohol

 This phase can be traumatizing for newly recovered individuals since the recovered part of you doesn’t want to break down and use, but your addicted brain keeps pushing you to think about drugs and alcohol to the point of obsession.
 This can be dangerous and hard to identify in others.
-Someone can be making all the right moves on the surface — like going to meetings, and practicing other healthy skills — while their head is somewhere entirely different and fantasizing about future drug or alcohol use.
+Someone can be making all the right moves on the surface — like going to meetings and practicing other healthy skills — while their head is somewhere entirely different and fantasizing about future drug or alcohol use.

 At this point, open communication about your cravings and drug-related thoughts is vital.
 Personal logic is often no match for the addicted brain, even after rehab is over.
 Engaging with a one-on-one sponsor or other trusted individual is one form of failsafe that can help you keep mental relapse from transitioning into physical.

 Physical relapse is the form most people are fairly familiar with, due to many tearful — and often inaccurate — depictions in television and film.
-While physical relapse means actually taking the drug you went to addiction treatment for, it doesn’t always end in a life-destroying catastrophe.
+While physical relapse means actually taking the drug you went to drug and alcohol addiction treatment for, it doesn’t always end in a life-destroying catastrophe.
 A physical relapse could be anything from sneaking a single shot of alcohol to overdosing on heroin, and it depends on each person’s situation.

 Though the severity of relapses varies widely, they are always a result of both emotional and mental relapse working together unchecked.
 If, for whatever reason, you’re unable to emotionally regulate and find a way to stave off negative thoughts and fantasies of drug and alcohol abuse, physical relapse is a very real risk.